Undergraduate Environmental Studies

 Become an Environmental Leader

-PEI is committed to advancing knowledge, creating awareness, and developing the next generation of environmental leaders, whether in academia, government, non-profits, corporations, or other private sectors.
-By participating in the Program in Environmental Studies, students join a dynamic community of faculty, senior researchers, postdoctoral fellows, and graduate and undergraduate students to engage in solving the world’s most pressing environmental challenges.
+PEI is committed to advancing knowledge, creating awareness, and developing the next generation of environmental leaders.
+By participating in the Program in Environmental Studies, students join a dynamic community of faculty, senior researchers, postdoctoral fellows, and graduate and undergraduate students to solve the world’s most pressing environmental challenges.